techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-12-sports-streaming-sites-free-and-paid.md

 ##### Step 1 Create a Live Shopping Rooms

- To get started with[Virbo Live](https://virbo.wondershare.com/live) , create a new live shopping room.
+ To get started with [Virbo Live](https://virbo.wondershare.com/live) , create a new live shopping room.
 Select a template from the range provided or click “Create Project” to create a new live room.

 ![live shopping rooms](https://images.wondershare.com/virbo/article/level-up-your-ai-streaming-game-a-quick-guide-and-tool-recommendation-3.jpg)